Beselam-Asefa/wecom/README.md

 - The app has a special feature of instant prizing.
 - The app uses both Room and Firebase Firestore for an offline and online data access
 - The app is build using MVVM architecture
-- The app uses coroutines for background tasks
+- coroutines for background tasks
 - The app uses Hilt for dependency Injection
-- the app use foregroind service
+- foregroind service
-- The app uses location sensor
+- location sensor
-- The app is written in Kotlin
+- written in Kotlin